Maunaulu

 Cutaway view of Kilauea's eastern rift zone.
-Mauna Ulu can be seen to the right of Kilauea Caldera.
+Maunaulu can be seen to the right of Kilauea Caldera.

-Mauna Ulu is a volcanic cone in the eastern rift zone of the Kīlauea volcano on the island of Hawaii.
+Maunaulu, also known as Mauna Ulu, is a volcanic cone in the eastern rift zone of the Kīlauea volcano on the island of Hawaiʻi.
 It falls within the bounds of Hawaiʻi Volcanoes National Park.
-Mauna Ulu was in a state of eruption from May 1969 to July 1974.
+Maunaulu was in a state of eruption from May 1969 to July 1974.

-Etymology
+Name

-The name, Mauna Ulu, means "the growing mountain".
+The name Maunaulu means "growing mountain".
+The U.S. Board on Geographic Names updated the spelling of the feature from Mauna Ulu to Maunaulu in 2015.

-1969–1974 eruption
+Eruption

-Toadstool-shaped formations dot the desolate landscape of Mauna Ulu.
+Toadstool-shaped formations dot the desolate landscape of Maunaulu.

-The eruption that formed Mauna Ulu began on May 24, 1969 and continued until July 22, 1974.
+The eruption that formed Maunaulu began on May 24, 1969 and continued until July 22, 1974.
 At the time, this was the longest-lasting and most voluminous eruption on Kīlauea's flank in at least 2,200 years, lasting 1,774 days and producing 350 million cubic meters of lava.
-Lava flowed down the sides of the feature and large lava fountains (Including one 539.5 meter high fountain) were witnessed.
-The flows formed during this time period cover 44 sq. km and some lava deposits are reported to be 7.6 meters deep.
-The flows destroyed parts of the Chain of Craters Road, but the damage has since been repaired and the dormant cone can now be visited.
+Lava flowed down the sides of the feature and large lava fountains (including one 539.5 meter high fountain) were witnessed.
+The flows formed during this time period cover 44 square km and some lava deposits are reported to be 7.6 meters deep.
+The flows destroyed parts of land around what is now Chain of Craters Road, but the damage has since been repaired and the dormant cone can now be visited.